tekert/goetw/README.md

 - EventRecordCallback -> [1] this can process like 4 000 000 events/s on modern hardware, here you get the raw EventRecord structure that the etw provider "provided".

-- EventRecordHelperCallback -> [2] this one process 2 000 000 events/s, half of the other, here you receive a wrapper with trace info data for that event, that is used to decode the data in the event, the TraceEventInfo.
+- EventRecordHelperCallback -> [2] this one process 2 000 000 events/s, half of the other, here you receive a wrapper with trace info data for that event, that is used to decode the data in the event, it's the TraceEventInfo.
-This lib uses a bunch of code just to make it easy to consume events from this data, so this callback alone is just not very useful except to do something with the Trace Info.
+This lib uses a bunch of code to make it easy to consume events from this data, so this callback alone is not very useful, you only have the Trace Info.
-It event handles cases where the schema for the kernel events may be corrupted on systems prior to win11, and uses pre generated mof classes to decode those events if the microsoft parser fails
+This handles cases where the schema for the nt kernel events may be corrupted on systems, and uses pre generated mof classes to decode those events if the microsoft parser fails to find the schema on your system.

 - EventPreparedCallback -> [3] Here we are down to 1 000 000 events/s, This is where Trace Info was used by goetw to "prepare" meaning, decoding all the positions in the event binary blob where a prop may be, wich name it has, size, etc etc. This where the most code was written and debugged, profiled, a bunch of nasty work so you don't have to.
 Here the wrapper called `EventRecordHelper` will have 3 maps, each one for the types of properties that where prepared, simple props (map of props), array of props, array of strucs of structs,
 Example: